Genymobile/genymotion-gradle-plugin/README.md

-Genymotion Gradle Plugin
+Gradle Plugin for Genymotion
 ========================

 Gradle Plugin Documentation
 ------------------
-If you want to learn how to use the Genymotion Gradle plugin, you can read the official documentation here.
+To learn how to use the Gradle plugin for Genymotion, you can read the official documentation here.

 Link coming soon...

 Downloading the plugin
 ------------------
-To download the plugin run:
+To download the plugin, run:

 ```sh
 git clone https://github.com/Genymobile/genymotion-gradle-plugin.git